tipi-build/docs/docs/index.rst

 ==============
 To discover all the marvellous features tipi offers you can take a look on our https://tipi.build/ website.

-* tipi makes it intuitive to build a C++ project
-    - Requires absolutely no build recipes
-    - Builds by conventions with ``tipi .``
+* tipi speeds up your workflow with autoprovisioned cloud environments : toolchain, compilers, tools.
-* tipi is a dependency manager for C++ which fetches and compile any C++ project hosted on `GitHub.com <https://github.com/>`_ .
+* tipi is a dependency manager for C++ which fetches and compile any C++ project.
-* adds software upgrade support to your apps.
-* WebAssembly Ready but not only.
+* tipi builds superfast with cloud powered build distribution

 tipi key principles
 ====================